Why term limits? Under current Utah law, any elected state official can serve indefinitely. This creates several problems.

 - Spread the word.
 You can help us spread the word that Unite for Term Limits is being formed and that voters will have this opportunity on the ballot in 2020.
 Another way to help is to follow us on Facebook and Twitter.
 We’ll be sharing information about the initiative and about the value and importance of term limits through our website and through social media.
 We hope you’ll read it as an educated voter yourself and that you’ll share it with friends.

 - Donate.
 Another thing we need is funding to help make sure this gets on the ballot.
-At present, we are completing our registration of Unite for Term Limits in order to ensure that we can receive political donations.
-In the meantime, we invite you to make a pledge.
+We invite you to make a donation.
 Every little bit will make a difference as to whether we can get this on the ballot.

 - Volunteer.
 Last but far from least, we will need volunteers.
 In order to get this cleared to appear on the ballot in 2020, we will need tens of thousands of signatures of registered Utah voters who support having the chance to vote on term limits.
 If you are willing to gather signatures, whether you can collect ten or ten thousand, we need your help.
 We will need signatures from citizens of Utah all throughout the state.
 Again, if you would be willing to help volunteer to gather signatures or help organize and oversee other signature gatherers, please fill out the volunteer form.
-Once we are cleared by the state government to begin the signature gathering process, we will be contacting you with instructions as to how we can proceed.
+We will contact you with instructions as to how we can proceed.